 Universities across the U.S. stand ready with valuable research to aid lagging cities like Los Angeles.
 Treepedia, a research program at MIT, uses high-level digital science and Google Street View Panoramas to help city governments understand tree decimation and form policies to revive their urban forests.

-The nine cities that Treepedia has ranked so far look like this: 1.
-Vancouver: 25.9% tree canopy coverage; 2.
+1. Vancouver: 25.9% tree canopy coverage; 2.
 Cambridge: 25.3% coverage; 3.
-Sacramento: 23.6 coverage%, 4.
+Sacramento: 23.6 coverage%; 4.
 Seattle: 20% coverage; 5.
 Toronto: 19.5% coverage; 6.
 Miami: 19.4% coverage; 7.
 Boston: 18.2% coverage; 8.
-Los Angeles: 15.2%; 9.
+Los Angeles: 15.2% coverage; 9.
 New York: 13.5% coverage.

-Meanwhile, the U.S. Forest Service is pursuing innovations to help cities digitally document and re-green their urban forests through efforts such as the i-Tree tools to assess and manage urban forests.
+The U.S. Forest Service is pursuing innovations to help cities digitally document and re-green their urban forests through efforts such as the i-Tree tools to assess and manage urban forests.
 In 2011, the Forest Service and the New York Restoration Project launched the Vibrant Cities & Urban Forests Task Force, convening an intensive three-day meeting at which 25 experts issued Vibrant Cities & Urban Forests – A National Call to Action.

 In its call to action, these experts agreed urban forests are “dynamic green infrastructure that provides cities and municipalities with environmental, economic, and social benefits.”

 Without a change in course by Los Angeles City Planners, the mayor and City Council, to acknowledge and follow these leading cities nationally and globally, Los Angeles is set to become a hotter, less resilient, less sustainable city — and far more unhealthy city.